Justification

 Session 6.
 Case studies provided by the Member States, examples of successful implementation of competition policy in public procurement.

-• National Commission for the Defence of Competition (CNCD) -Argentina (*)
+• Germán Zamorano.
+Director of Promotion of the National Commission for the Defence of Competition (CNCD) -Argentina

-• National Institute for the Defence of Competition and the Protection of Intellectual Property (INDECOPI) -Peru (*)
+• Erix Aldo Ruíz Mondaca.
+General Economic Advisor of the National Office of Research and Promotion of Free Competition of the National Institute for the defence of Competition and the Protection of Intellectual Property (INDECOPI) - Peru.

 30 min.